-As of July 2014, the campus already has achieved a 36 percent that reduced energy use in Mizzou North and Research reduction in greenhouse gas emissions from the 2008 emissions baseline.
+As of July 2014, the campus already has achieved a 36 percent reduction in greenhouse gas emissions from the 2008 emissions baseline.

 Renewable Energy: MU's renewable energy portfolio, including biomass, wind and solar energy, reached 24 percent in FY2014.